Skip to content

 {{#eachprop "dcat:keyword" separator=", "}}{{value}}{{separator}}{{/eachprop}}

-Note that the separator parameter to the eachprop block is acutally not needed in this case as what is specifies is the default.
-However, the use of the separator directive inside of the inner template is crucial, without it the keywords will be written together in one long string.
+Note that the separator parameter to the eachprop block is actually not needed in this case as what is specifies is the default.
+However, the use of the separator directive inside the inner template is crucial, without it the keywords will be written together in one long string.

 eachprop example 3 - multiple themes